aslamhus/aslamhus/README.md

 ### PHP QueryBuilder and Database Classes

-I wrote my own Database and Query Builder classes with a fluent interface design to simply MYSQL queries that are modular and easy to use.
+I wrote my own Database, Search and Query Builder classes, focussing on a fluent interface design to allow method chaining that both simplifies and allows for complex MYSQL queries.
 I tried to balance flexibiltiy with complexity, leaving room to scale the classes for more sophisticated queries, while also avoiding unncessary bloat.
-I wrote a higher level Search Class to allow me to perform FULLTEXT match...against searches and searche that leverage the LIKE operator with wildcards.
-I enjoyed writing with the fluent design pattern because it makes code very readable and flexible.
+The higher level Search Class allow me to perform both FULLTEXT match...against searches and searches that leverage the LIKE operator with wildcards.
+I enjoyed writing with the fluent design pattern because it makes the code both readable and flexible.

 ### React piano keyboard